Select - Use this command to select an element in order to highlight graphically or to view, update, or modify the element data in the model.

 Forward- Displays the next element in the Model Explorer - Attribute Tab's history list of elements.

-Control - This icon will initiate the Control Data dialog box where the user can apply control statements to the model which control the status of data elements during a hydraulic simulation.
-Click here to learn more about control statements.
+Control - This icon will initiate the Control Data dialog box where you can apply control statements to the model which control the status of data elements during a hydraulic simulation.
 Note: This toolbar button is data aware.
-If a control is available for this element, the button appears depressed.
+If a control is available for this element, the button appears deactivated.

-Remote Valve Control - This icon will initiate the Remote Valve Control dialog box where the user can apply control statements for PSV/PRV valves.
+Remote Valve Control - This icon will initiate the Remote Valve Control dialog box where you can apply control statements for PSV/PRV valves.

-Reaction Coefficient/Tank Reaction Data - This icon allows the user to enter a reaction rate coefficient that may differ from the global bulk reaction rate coefficient as specified in a water quality analysis.
-If the element selected is a pipe, the user can change both the bulk coefficient and the wall coefficient.
+Reaction Coefficient/Tank Reaction Data - This icon allows you to enter a reaction rate coefficient that may differ from the global bulk reaction rate coefficient as specified in a water quality analysis.
+If the element selected is a pipe, you can change both the bulk coefficient and the wall coefficient.
 For tanks, only the bulk coefficient is applicable.
-See the Methodology section to learn more.
 To set the reaction data for a group of links or tanks, use the Group Editing on Selection icon and select the Tank Reaction or Pipe Quality tabs.
-Click here to learn more about water quality simulations.

-Initial Water Quality - Allows the user to enter an initial water quality for the specified junction node or tank.
+- Allows you to enter an initial water quality for the specified junction node or tank.
 To set the initial water quality for a group of nodes, use the Group Editing on Selection icon and select the Initial Quality tab.
-Click here to learn more about water quality simulations.
+Initial Water Quality

-Water Quality Source - This feature is used to assign the selected tank or node as a source point for a water quality constituent (ex., a chlorine booster station or water treatment plant).
+Water Quality Source - This feature is used to assign the selected tank or node as a source point for a water quality constituent (e.g., a chlorine booster station or water treatment plant).
 To set a group of nodes or tanks as being quality source nodes, use the Group Editing on Selection icon and select the Quality Source tab.
-Click here to learn more about water quality simulations.

-Please note: The following Model Explorer - Attribute Tab toolbar buttons from previous versions are now available from the Tools Menu button.
-See Model Explorer - Attribute Tab Tools Menu
+The following Model Explorer - Attribute Tab toolbar buttons from previous versions are now available from the Tools Menubutton.

-Fire flow - This icon allows the user to assign a base fire flow demand to the selected junction node.
-Fire flow demands are stored in their own database and can be saved and later recalled as a Fire flow Set.
+Fire flow - This icon allows you to assign a base fire-flow demand to the selected junction node.
+Fire-flow demands are stored in their own database and can be saved and later recalled as a Fire flow Set.
 To assign a common fire flow demand to a group of nodes, use the Group Editing on Selection icon and select the Fire flow tab.
-Click here to learn more about fire flow simulations.

-Emitter - This icon allows the user to model the selected node as an emitter (an element that represents flow through a nozzle or orifice that discharges to the atmosphere).
-The user is prompted to type in a Flow (discharge) Coefficient that is usually supplied by the nozzle manufacturer.
+Emitter - This icon allows you to model the selected node as an emitter (an element that represents flow through a nozzle or orifice that discharges to the atmosphere).
+You are then prompted to type in a Flow (discharge) Coefficient that is usually supplied by the nozzle manufacturer.
 To set the flow coefficient for a group of nodes, use the Group Editing on Selection icon and select the Emitter tab.
-To assign a new global pressure exponent, click here.
-To learn more about emitters, click here.

 Tank Mixing Data - Fixed volume storage tanks within a water system possess mixing properties that can affect total water quality.
-This icon allows the user to assign the type of mixing experienced at a storage tank to accurately represent actual field conditions.
+This icon allows you to assign the type of mixing experienced at a storage tank to accurately represent actual field conditions.
 The options are CSTR, 2 Compartment, FIFO and LIFO.
-Click here to learn more about tank mixing.

-Energy Pattern - This icon allows the user to assign an energy price pattern or an energy price and a demand charge pattern for the selected pump.
-Click here to learn more.
+Energy Pattern - This icon allows you to assign an energy price pattern or an energy price and a demand charge pattern for the selected pump.

-Energy Efficiency - Clicking this icon initializes the Energy Efficiency dialog box which allows the user to specify the type of curve and speed setting assigned to the pump.
-To view the energy efficiency dialog box and to learn more, click here.
+Energy Efficiency - Clicking this icon initializes the Energy Efficiency dialog box which allows you to specify the type of curve and speed setting assigned to the pump.

-SCADA Measurement - The SCADA measurement icon initializes the SCADA Link/Node Measurement dialog box which allows the user to assign a meter reference ID to the SCADA output file, specify the flow or pressure units, meter scaling factor, and the alarm limits for the specified facility.
-Click here to learn more about SCADA Measurement.
+SCADA Measurement - The SCADA measurement icon initializes the SCADA Link/Node Measurement dialog box which allows you to assign a meter reference ID to the SCADA output file, specify the flow or pressure units, meter scaling factor, and the alarm limits for the specified facility.

 SCADA Configuration - Initializes the SCADA Configuration dialog box for pumps or tanks.
-This allows the user to further define parameters as issued from the SCADA system for pumps and tanks.
-Click here to learn more about SCADA Configuration.
+This allows you to further define parameters as issued from the SCADA system for pumps and tanks.